Sejm: Polish People's Republic

 The Sejm in the Polish People's Republic had 460 deputies throughout most of its history.
 At first, this number was declared to represent one deputy per 60,000 citizens (425 were elected in 1952), but, in 1960, as the population grew, the declaration was changed: The constitution then stated that the deputies were representative of the people and could be recalled by the people, but this article was never used, and, instead of the "five-point electoral law", a non-proportional, "four-point" version was used.
 Legislation was passed with majority voting.

-Under the 1952 Constitution, the Sejm was defined as "the highest organ of State authority" in Poland, as well as "the highest spokesman of the will of the people in town and country."
+Under the 1952 Constitution, the Sejm, defined as "the highest organ of State authority" in Poland as well as "the highest spokesman of the will of the people in town and country", was the only government branch in the state, and all state organs were subservient to it.
 On paper, it was vested with great lawmaking and oversight powers.
 For instance, it was empowered with control over "the functioning of other organs of State authority and administration," and ministers were required to answer questions posed by deputies within seven days.
-In practice, it did little more than rubber-stamp decisions already made by the Communist Polish United Workers Party and its executive bodies.
-This was standard practice in nearly all Communist regimes due to the principle of democratic centralism.
+In practice, it did little more than rubber-stamp decisions already made by the Communist Polish United Workers' Party and its executive bodies.
+This was standard practice in nearly all Communist regimes due to the principled of unified power and democratic centralism.

 The Sejm voted on the budget and on the periodic national plans that were a fixture of communist economies.
 The Sejm deliberated in sessions that were ordered to convene by the State Council.

 The Sejm also chose a Prezydium ("presiding body") from among its members.
 The Prezydium was headed by the speaker, or Marshal, who was always a member of the United People's Party.
 In its preliminary session, the Sejm also nominated the Prime Minister, the Council of Ministers of Poland, and members of the State Council.
 It also chose many other government officials, including the head of the Supreme Chamber of Control and members of the State Tribunal and the Constitutional Tribunal, as well as the Ombudsman (the last three bodies of which were created in the 1980s).

 When the Sejm was not in session, the State Council had the power to issue decrees that had the force of law.
 However, those decrees had to be approved by the Sejm at its next session.
 In practice, the principles of democratic centralism meant that such approval was only a formality.

 The Senate was abolished by the referendum in 1946, after which the Sejm became the sole legislative body in Poland.
 Even though the Sejm was largely subservient to the Communist party, one deputy, Romuald Bukowski (an independent) voted against the imposition of martial law in 1982.